MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 #### Ensure nodes are trusted hosts for remote management

 Each server node must be added to Windows Remote Management (WinRM) as a trusted host.
-To do that, modify the `TrustedHosts` file by adding an entry for each server that will be allowed to connect to the local machine.
+To do that, modify the `TrustedHosts` file by adding an entry for each server that will connect to the local machine.

 ##### [Desktop](#tab/desktop)

 1. From the start menu, enter: **gpedit.msc**.
 The Local Group Policy Editor dialog opens.

 1. Navigate to **Local Computer Policy** > **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Windows Remote Management (WinRM)** > **WinRM Client** > **Trusted Hosts**.

 1. In the Trusted Hosts dialog, select the **Enabled** radio button and then enter a comma separated list of trusted hosts by hostname.

 1. Select **Apply** and then **OK**.

 1. Complete this process on each server node.

 ##### [PowerShell](#tab/powershell)

 1. Add each server node as a trusted host.
-To do that, modify the `TrustedHosts` file by adding an entry for each server that will be allowed to connect to the local machine.
+To do that, modify the `TrustedHosts` file by adding an entry for each server that will connect to the local machine.
 There are many ways to add trusted hosts, including by hostname, by domain name, or by IP address.
 The following PowerShell command allows each hostname specified to access the local machine:
     ```PowerShell
     Set-Item WSMan:\localhost\Client\TrustedHosts -Value "server1,server2"
     ```

 1. Complete this process on each server node.

 ---